dapr/quickstarts/hello-world/README.md

 const stateUrl = `http://localhost:${daprPort}/v1.0/state/${stateStoreName}`;
 ```

-While in this sample we used the default yaml files, usually a developer would modify them or create custom yaml definitions depending on the application and scenario.
+While in this quickstart we used the default yaml files, usually a developer would modify them or create custom yaml definitions depending on the application and scenario.

 ## Step 4 - Post Messages to your Service